maxime-filippini/marp-utils/README.md

 - [ ] Automated table of contents based on dividers/headings
 - [ ] Make it so only lines which have a comment or a variable need to be parsed.
-- [ ] Enable way to register the tags so the processor can directly know the subclasses available